“The only way to prove that you’re a good sport is to lose.” – Ernie Banks

 It’s important to know how to communicate with your child after a practice, game or match.
 The trick is figuring out how to talk with them so that they feel supported and knows that you paid attention, but not so much they feel pressured and end up shutting you out.
 Nothing good or productive ever comes from those shut down moments, so here are some tips to successfully navigate these conversations:

-● Focus on the Process: As you talk to your child about performance, focus on the process, rather than the outcome.
-Let them know that you support them and recognize their effort independent of a win or loss on the scoreboard.
+● Focus on the Process: As you talk to your child focus on the process, rather than the outcome.
+Let them know that you support them and recognize their effort independent of the scoreboard.
 Pick out some good plays that showed effort, teamwork, effective communication, or a good attitude, for example.
 Tell them that you recognized that behavior.
-This shows that you not only reinforce that kind of sportsmanship on the field, but also that you really paid attention to them out there.
+This shows that you not only reinforce that kind of sportsmanship but that you really paid attention to them out there.
 Of course, there is nothing wrong with celebrating wins!
-But, win or lose, your child can still have had a good performance or individual strength that can be focused on that may benefit the team in the future!
+But, win or lose, your child can still have had a good performance or individual strength that can be focused on that is a benefit to the team!

 ● Talk the Talk: Make sure you take the high road – and take your child right along with you!
-During post-game conversations, encourage your child to speak respectfully about coaches, teammates, opponents, and referees.
-Model this, too, by avoiding placing blame or criticizing coaching decisions or player performances.
-Kids tend to vent if they are upset about a loss and it can be easy to allow it to go to far, so keep a positive, respectful focus on what your child learned from the experience.
+During post-game conversations, expect your child to speak respectfully about coaches, teammates, opponents, and referees.
+Model this too, by avoiding placing blame or criticizing coaching decisions or player performances.
+Kids tend to vent if they are upset about a loss and that is okay but it is easy for it to go to far.
+So keep a positive, respectful focus on what your child learned from the experience.

 ● Attitude, Attitude, Attitude: Your behavior and/or attitude is often reflected in your child’s behavior and/or attitude on the field, court or sidelines.
 Your child is generally a mirror of you.
 For example, I tend to be a cheerleader on the sidelines.
 Regardless if my child is in or out, I am cheering!
 As a result, my children are team cheerleaders too, whether playing or on the sideline, they are pumping their team up!
 Additionally, after loads of conversations with coaches from all different sports and levels, they all agree on one thing, a parent’s attitude toward the coach will also be reflected in the child’s attitude toward the coach.
 So guide your child’s perspective as you set the tone for a positive attitude!

 ● Your Child’s Goals May Not Be the Same as Yours: This is a tough one but so very important because ultimately, your child’s sporting goals probably aren’t always going to be the same as yours and you will have to accept that.
-Allow your child to be a child and do some of the things their peers are doing, so they are not always concentrating on a sport!
+Allow your child to be a child and do some of the things their peers are doing, so they are not always concentrating on a sport or sports!
 Sometimes you think you have aligned goals, and maybe you do (or did)…but they are kids and their goals change – often!
 So allow them to re-evaluate during seasonal breaks.
 Don’t allow them to ditch out or be less disciplined during a season but you can burn a child out or discourage them if they see their peers doing things they are not allowed to because they are always practicing, training, and playing!
-Speaking from experience on this one, my oldest always knew she wanted to play college volleyball.
-She was driven!
-As a result – her goal had become my goal yet at a pivotal juncture, the summer between her junior and senior year, she decided otherwise and broke it to her dad and I. After all the years of commitment, sacrifice, investment and having been her biggest fan and supporter, this was a very hard thing for me (us) to accept.
-Yet, I forced myself to back away from the conversation and offered a compromise that we wouldn’t discuss it for three weeks and during that time, she wouldn’t play or train (unless she desired to) to have that time to think about it.
-She took that time to relax and really re-evaluate her sporting goals and before the three weeks were up, had come full circle back to her original goals.
-This taught me a huge sport parenting lesson to trust the process and to be prepared to let go because goals can change and we need to always be prepared for that!
+I speak from experience on this one – trust the process and to be prepared to let go, because our child’s goals can change and we need to always be prepared for that!

 ● Check Your Ego at the Door: You read right!
 None of us ever think we are THAT parent but take great strides to check your ego at the gate, the door, and in the stands.
 Take a lesson in humility because while you guide this ship, this is not about you and the quicker you realize that, the more fun and productive this whole thing will be!
 Not to mention, in doing so, you help your child develop sportsmanship, grit, resilience, and ultimately, a respect for life, the game, themselves and others even in the face of frustration over a defeat or the glory of a win!